Skip to content

 Above: Tarot Gardens photo byย s9-4pr, CC

 Interested in contemporary sculpture?
 Tuscany is a surprisingly furtile place for it!
 See how the shock of the new and surreal commune with the deep natural beauty of the Tuscan landscape.
-There are some fantastic sculpture gardens to explore near our farm house apartments on the Tuscany Untour.
+There are some fantastic sculpture gardens to explore near our farm house apartments on the Tuscany UnTour.
 Here are our favorites.

 Site Transitoire